alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 The HackMD and Zoom links allows team members to contribute without being physically in the room.

 The HackMD also allows team members to contribute **even if they are not able to join the meeting**.
-That way, we can hear updates from them and get answers to our questions, even if our colteamorators are not able to join the conversation in real time.
+That way, we can hear updates from them and get answers to our questions, even if our collaborators are not able to join the conversation in real time.

 Finally, the HackMD lets **everyone talk at once**.
 You can find links and add comments as the conversation in the room is ongoing, which allows parallel participation rather than waiting to speak in a serial timeline.